 The NCGS sincerely thanks Dr. Brooks and Phil Garbutt for the excellent field trip through the Taylorsville sequence, and Ray Wittkopp and Larry Cates for the exciting trip through the mine.
 Jean Moran did her usual superb job in arranging food, transportation, camping facilities, and handling trip registration.
 Our thanks also to all of the drivers for driving the cars and vans.
 Finally we thank the staff of San Francisco State University Sierra Nevada Field Camp for the use of their facility and their hospitality.

 The NCGS sincerely thanks Michael F. Diggles, geologist with the Western Publications Group, USGS Menlo Park, for making his pictures available to us.
-More pictures from the June 28-30th 16-to-1 Field Trip can be found on his website.
+More pictures from this field trip can be found on his website.